hugo-sid/hugo-sid/README.md

 ## Rules of the road
 - What you learn while building is always more important than what you build
 - Be humble
-- Don't give up
-- You are not the code you write
-- Joy is experiencing life with others, spark it
-- Code is not an asset, it's a liability